eswat2/gt-forza/README.md

 To try this locally, run the following:

 1. `yarn`
-2. `now dev`
+2. `yarn start`

-The `now dev` command allows you to test the ZEIT Now app locally.

 ## graphql

-> this version doesn't support a playground...
+> this version doesn't support a built-in playground...

 Here's the current schema: